 - CO Detector: This detects carbon monoxide around your home and will alert you if it gets dangerously high.

-One of the pitfalls of having sensors around the house is that these are, more often than, not falsely triggered by pets.
+One of the pitfalls of having sensors around the house is that these are, more often than, not false alarms triggered by pets.
 With SimpliSafe, pets that are 50 pounds or less are ignored by the motion sensors.

 After setting everything up, you can test each sensor by activating the special test mode to see if these will be tripped by your pets.